eLiteEs/RanaOS/README.md

 ## How to generate a .iso

-Simply run `make` on a Linux machine (I'm adding support to windows later) and that compiles all sources into a booteable `.iso`.
+Simply run `make` on a Ubuntu Linux machine (I'm adding support to Windows later) and that compiles all sources into a booteable `.iso`.

-For running it, I recommend using VirtualBox, although there's and option in `make run` for using qemu which is easier.
-The VM should have recommended 512 MB of RAM, 256 MB of video and 1 CPU.

-I'm working on FATnenuphar, the custom file system of RanaOS.
-Soon I'll make a binary for generating `.vdi`s of FATnenuphar.
+For running the `.iso`, you can run `make run`, it uses qemu.

 ## Can I collaborate?